thedynamiclinker/sudocode/etc/group.md

 Stephen Simpson.
 Also users of Kleene Mostowski.
 Everything is Σ separation or Σ comprehension.
 Largely unnoticed by its peers due to where it's sitting.

 ## σ: Constructivists
-No justification for the choice of letter, except the modern slang definition of sigma, namely: "Unlike alphas who lead a group, sigmas are seen as standing at the top of the social pyramid but choosing to remain outside of it."
-Cousins of the mus and lambdas via the relationship with Kleene.
+This should probably be changed.
+No justification at present for the choice of letter, except the modern slang definition of sigma, namely: "Unlike alphas who lead a group, sigmas are seen as standing at the top of the social pyramid but choosing to remain outside of it."
+Cousins of the mus and lambdas via the relationship with Kleene and intuitionism.

 ## τ: General Relativity
 Tau stands for proper time.

-## υ: Scientific computing?
+## υ: TBD
-U for University.
-Sitting squarely near physics and statistics part of the alphabet.
-This eventually becomes data science.
+Merge the upsilons.
+Use the quote from Pythagoras.

 ## φ: Physics
+TODO: Describe.

 ## χ: Statistics and probability
+TODO: Describe.

 ## ψ: Scientific computing
+TODO: Describe.

+## ω: Standard Foundations
-## ω: Set Theory, Model theory, Proof theory.
+Set Theory, Model theory, Proof theory.
 Descended from Cantor and Gödel.
 ZFC and NBG live here.
 Culturally part of the Orthodocs.
-Was believed to be the foundations of mathematics for over a century, until recently losing ground to the lambdas.
+Was believed to be the foundations of mathematics for over a century, until recently beginning to lose ground to computing as the mus and lambdas began to merge again for the first time in a century.

 ## Ω: Large Cardinals
 The most unhinged subculture.
 Somehow ended up in "foundations of mathematics."
 Ingests heroic doses of the most potent substances daily.
 Part of the orthodocs.